How I Got My Groove Back

 “It wasn’t a perfect strategy.
 I still drank gallons of coffee, and my study habits were inefficient.
 In the end, fear of missed deadlines helped me stick with it.
 Prolonged anxiety takes its toll, though.
 With my ADHD diagnosis and medication, I’m able now to implement this strategy without ‘self-medicating’ with worry.”

-8. Beware: PDAs Can Hide the Important Stuff
+8. Beware: Digital Devices Can Hide the Important Stuff

 9. Put the ‘Auto No’ on Manual

 “What’s the Automatic No?
 I would routinely say no when my wife would propose an outing or a different way of doing things at home.
 I didn’t know why.
 I wasn’t opposed to most of her suggestions.

 “Looking back, I suspect I didn’t want to think about and remember something else, possibly resulting in another failure.
 Most of you know what I mean by this: You grow so accustomed to falling flat when attempting new things that you avoid trying them.
 I found it easier to say no and go watch Star Trek instead!

 “I’ve learned to listen with an open mind before rejecting an idea.
 Now we have this shtick, in which my wife will suggest something and I’ll say ‘no.’ She’ll repeat it, and I’ll say ‘no.’ She tries one more time, and I often say ‘OK.’
 It helps to get the no’s out of my system, and it allows me to assess how I feel about the idea.”